ColinKennedy/USD-Cookbook/tricks/specializes_as_a_fallback_mechanism/README.md

 #### Disadvantages to using specializes as a fallback mechanism
-I won't like, the disadvantages are many.
+I won't lie, the disadvantages are many.
 Like mentioned earlier, it's almost always better to define your own type and use that.
 Otherwise if you use `specializes`, you'll run into these issues:

 - You'll need to have the `specializes` Composition Arc anywhere in your code where you need a fallback value.
 And since `specializes` has